White Lines – The First Line

 - Debbie + Courtney + Marie + Eve = fab four bully smashing machine of total radness.

-It was entirely apropos that The Beatles were playing as she entered, because this, my friends, was destiny.
+It was entirely apropos that the Donner Party movie was playing as she entered, because this, my friends, was destiny.

 Note: There was no hierarchy in our movement.
 Actually, the new kid was the most important because the new kid brought power.
 Power in numbers.
 The more of us, the less we’d get bullied.
 At least in theory.
 I would later name this the “Bullshit Theory” or “Courtney’s a Delusional Freak Theory,” although the latter is much more fact than theory, but please don’t pull me aside and tell me so because I will vehemently oppose said fact as merely speculation and words may be exchanged.
 Consider yourself warned.